Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

 Tutorial Overview
 ----------------------------------------------

-Motor Control Library provides 4 algorithm-level synthesizable APIs including FOC, SVPWM_DUTY, PWM_GEN and QEI.
+Motor Control Library provides four algorithm-level synthesizable APIs including FOC, SVPWM_DUTY, PWM_GEN and QEI.
 And a simple virtual motor model is provided for verification.

-Based on the Motor Control library with a virtual motor model, users can complete all core module verifications such as FOC, QEI, SVPWM, solely in the Vitis environment.
-This can be helpful to improve the efficiency of design modification and iterations.
+Based on the Motor Control library with a virtual motor model, you can complete all core module verifications such as FOC, QEI, and SVPWM solely in the Vitis environment.
+This might be helpful to improve the efficiency of design modification and iterations.
 This tutorial is designed to guide users on how to conduct design verification and learn how to validate design functionality at different stages of the design process.

 Lab-1: Downloading the Library and Understanding the structure
 ---------------------------------------------------------------------------------------------